cadeyrn/keep-or-delete-bookmarks/README.md

 4) Open the bookmark.
 Maybe you are not sure about the bookmark yet.
 This options lets you open the bookmark in a new tab before you make a decision.

-**Keep or Delete Bookmarks is a WebExtension and compatible with Firefox Quantum (Firefox 91 and later).**

 ### Features

 - Keep or Delete Bookmarks always shows one random bookmark
-- You can keep or delete the bookmark, you can open the bookmark in a new tab or you can defer the decision
+- You can keep or delete the bookmark, you can open the bookmark in a new tab, or you can defer the decision
 - After an action Keep or Delete Bookmarks shows you the next bookmark
 - Keep or Delete Bookmark makes sure that you never see the same bookmark two times in a row
 - There is a confirmation dialog when you press the delete button
 - You can disable the confirmation dialogs with one click
 - You can also remove bookmarks from the whitelist at any time
+- You can also use keyboard shortcuts for the primary actions:
+    - Right Arrow: show next bookmark
+    - Enter: open bookmark
+    - Space: add bookmark to whitelist
+    - Backspace: delete bookmark

 ### Planned features